tsgates/arch-wiki-markdown/wiki/Syslinux.md

 hd0 3 is the third partition on the first BIOS drive - drives are counted from zero, but partitions are counted from one.

+Note:For Windows, this skips the system's own boot manager (bootmgr), which is required for a few important updates (eg.) to complete.
+In such cases it may be advisable to temporarily set the MBR boot flag to the Windows partition (eg. with GParted), let the update finish installing, and then reset the flag to the syslinux partition (eg. with Windows's own DiskPart).

 If you are unsure about which drive your BIOS thinks is "first", you can instead use the MBR identifier, or if you are using GPT, the filesystem